FilipPyrek/ethereum-csgo-example/README.md

-# ethereum-csgo-example
+# Etherem CS:GO example

-Example of moving CS:GO economy to Ethereum
+This repository is related to the [article on medium.com](https://medium.com)